Select Page

 One of the most important things to remember when consuming orange juice is to check its expiration date.
 But what if there’s no visible expiration date on the packaging or label?
 How do you know if your orange juice has gone bad?

-One way to tell if your orange juice is expired is by checking for any changes in color, texture, or smell.
+One way to tell if your orange juice is expired is by checking for color, texture, or smell changes.
 If your orange juice appears cloudy or has a strange odor, it may be past its prime.
 Additionally, mold formation could indicate that bacteria and other microorganisms have begun growing inside the container.

-Another way to determine whether or not your orange juice is expired is by taking a closer look at its taste.
+Another way to determine whether or not your orange juice is expired is by closely examining its taste.
 Expired juices often have an off-putting sour flavor that differs significantly from their fresh counterparts.

 It’s essential always to inspect the packaging before purchasing Orange Juice (OJ) as some producers might try and hide expiration dates with faulty labeling practices.